jeffglanville/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+        router, middleware

 -   [ ] Describe Middleware?

+        functions that take actions (request and response) and triggers an action to send to the server

 -   [ ] Describe a Resource?

+        a resource is what an endpoint is accessing to return to the client

 -   [ ] What can the API return to help clients know if a request was successful?

+        a response status of 200

 -   [ ] How can we partition our application into sub-applications?

+        using express router

 ## Minimum Viable Product